THE MOONLIGHT HITCHHIKER

 for storms ganged up to lob supersonic, killer-volt jags

-a mile or so out into the bay
+a mile or so out

-pinned together by half-baked nuts and bolts—-
+too often pinned together by half-baked nuts and bolts—-

 iron gods, starbright idols of glass, marble Goliaths—-